 The proposed dwellings will complement the natural topography of the land and respect the amenity and future character of this newly created housing estate by constructing new dwellings on the site.

-The proposal is defined as dwelling house in accordance with Maitland LEP 2011.
-Dwelling house is defined as a building containing only one dwelling.
+The proposal is defined as dwelling house and multi dwelling housing in accordance with Maitland LEP 2011.

+Dwelling house is defined as

+a building containing only one dwelling.